mhazley/mhazley.github.io/about.md

 I like to code in C and C++ and am comfortable scripting in Python.

-I am comfortable working in a range of environments:
+I have experience working in a range of environments:

  - 8 & 16 bit MCU's (SI Labs 8051/ and Freescale S12X especially)
- - GCC and Make in Linux or OS X
+ - GCC/GDB and Make in Linux / OS X
+ - Particle's Photon Platform (Cortex M3 core)
- - Comfortable with Git and SVN
+ - Git and SVN

 I've worked on a number of different projects ranging from low power industrial sensing systems, to MISRA complient automotive sensors, to low latency network middlewares, to beer brewing robots.

-I am also somewhat proficient in electronic design and PCB manufacturing processes.
+I am also somewhat proficient in electronic design and PCB design/manufacturing processes.

-In my (limited) spare time, I like to present radio, make podcasts and brew beer.
+In my spare time, I like to present radio, make podcasts and brew beer.